DivinerX/dyphira-chain/TECHNICAL_SPEC.md

 ## Conclusion

 Dyphira L1 provides a robust, scalable, and secure DPoS blockchain implementation with comprehensive testing and monitoring capabilities.
 The modular architecture allows for easy extension and customization while maintaining high performance and reliability.
+The cryptographic implementation using Secp256k1 ensures compatibility with Ethereum-based systems while providing strong security guarantees.